 It’s possible to get insights into the number of people that actually click on the Call Now Button on your website.
 This is currently limited to websites that use Google Analytics to track their website’s visitors.

-We can count click the Call Now Button through what GA calls Event Tracking.
-There’s a couple of different ways to set this up depending on the version of GA that you’re using and how you’ve integrated it on your website.
+We can count clicks on the Call Now Button through what GA calls Event Tracking.
+There are a couple of different ways to set this up depending on the version of GA that you’re using and how you’ve integrated it on your website.
 The options are:

 - Classic Google Analytics (ga.js)

 In the Call Now Button WordPress plugin, open the Settings page.